Dragonfly Arts Magazine

 SUBMISSION GUIDELINES

-Dragonfly arts magazine is a publication of HopeWorks of Howard County Maryland.
-Themes for submitted work (both visual and literary) should focus on reflections about activism, oppression, love, advocacy, hope, transformative justice, trauma, racial and gender equity, intersectionality, relationships, healing, or self-care.
-Writers/Artists do not have to be survivors.
+Dragonfly arts & transformative justice magazine is a publication of HopeWorks of Howard County Maryland.
+Themes for submitted work (visual, literary, and musical) should focus on reflections about activism, oppression, love, advocacy, hope, transformative justice, trauma, racial and gender equity, intersectionality, relationships, healing, or self-care.
+Writers/Musicians/Artists do not have to be survivors.

 To submit to Dragonfly, please follow all of our guidelines and email your submission(s) to dragonfly@hopeworksofhc.org.